meduryllc/reach-blog-tutorial/tut-4/README.md

 32        docker-compose run --rm bob
 ```

-However, if we try to run either of these, it will do the same thing it always has: create test accounts for each user and simulate a random microblog application.
-Let’s modify the JavaScript frontend and make them interactive.
+However, if we try to run either of these at this point, each will do the same thing as before: create test accounts for each user and simulate a random microblog application.
+Let’s modify the JavaScript frontend to make them interactive.

 —

 We’ll start from scratch and show every line of the program again.
-You’ll see a lot of similarity between this and the last version, but for completeness, we’ll show every line.
+You’ll note a lot of similarity between this and the last version, but for completeness, we’ll show every line.

 ```
 1    import { loadStdlib } from '@reach-sh/stdlib';